working-group-two/engineering-blog/pages/blog/_posts/2022-01-10-the-spec-behind-the-specs.md

 There might be some Erlang specific paragraphs here and there, but this blog post is mainly about ASN.1 as a specification.

-# Abstract Syntax Notation version One
+# Abstract Syntax Notation One

-Abstract Syntax Notation version One (ASN.1 for short) provides a high level description of messages.
+Abstract Syntax Notation One (ASN.1 for short) provides a high level description of messages.
 It abstracts the language implementations from the protocol design.